crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 (This isn't to say that SSR is strictly better than client-side rendering; it's just different.)

-SSR is totally doable with React; but a lot of the SSR-related resources out there seem to assume a fair amount of prior knowledge.
+SSR is totally doable with React; but a lot of the SSR-related resources out there seem to assume prior knowledge.
 I thought I'd share what I've learned.

 ## The Basics